 An individual may be charged with simple assault or aggravated assault even when the victim does not suffer an injury.
 In cases where an injury has occurred, the law draws a distinction between bodily injury and serious bodily injury.
 Simple assault charges generally involve bodily injury or an attempt to cause bodily injury.
 An example of a bodily injury may include a laceration to a part of the body, a bloody nose or a soft tissue injury.

-Aggravated assault charges generally involve serious bodily injury or an attempt to cause serious bodily injury.
+In contrast, aggravated assault charges generally involve serious bodily injury or an attempt to cause serious bodily injury.
 An example of a serious bodily injury may include a stab wound, a gunshot wound or a fractured skull.
-The simple assault statute also requires a lower level of criminal intent on the part of the accused than does the aggravated assault statute.
+Furthermore, the simple assault statute also requires a lower level of criminal intent on the part of the accused than does the aggravated assault statute.
 It is not unusual for an individual charged with assault to have to defend against a protection from abuse petition from the same alleged victim of the assault.

 PA Simple Assault Penalties